czottmann/servus-theme-boilerplate/README.md

 # Droplings: Theme Boilerplate

-[Droplings](droplings) is a Mac app to make quick-fire sharing via your [Dropbox account][dropbox] easier and more comfortable.
+[Droplings][droplings] is a Mac app to make quick-fire sharing via your [Dropbox account][dropbox] easier and more comfortable.
 Its preferences allow you to specify a custom theme for rendering your shared files' preview pages.

-This repository contains a bare-bones theme starter kit: a [`index.html`][index-html] with all the available placeholders.
+This repository contains a bare-bones theme starter kit: a `index.html` with all the available placeholders.
 Feel free to use it as boilerplate for your custom themes.

 ## Templating Engine